 The Center on Media and Human Development in the School of Communication at Northwestern University is directed by Dr. Ellen Wartella.
-The Center on Media and Human Development was created as a center with three primary goals: training, research, and public policy outreach.
+The Center on Media and Human Development was created with three primary goals: training, research, and public policy outreach.
 The Center is dedicated to training future researchers to conduct research in the field of human development and media.
-Postdoctoral fellows, graduate students, and undergraduate researchers will work together to explore and answer a variety of research questions including:
+Postdoctoral fellows, graduate students, and undergraduate researchers will work together to explore a variety of research questions including:

 - How are teachers are using media technologies in their early childhood classrooms?